tenxsoydev/tabs-vs-spaces.nvim/README.md

 ## &nbsp;›&nbsp; Commands

 - `:TabsVsSpacesToggle` optional args `on` | `buf_on` | `off` | `buff_off`
-- `:TabsVsSpacesStandartize` works for current buffer or selected range `:'<,'>TabsVsSpacesStandartize`
+- `:TabsVsSpacesStandardize` works for current buffer or selected range `:'<,'>TabsVsSpacesStandardize`
 - `:TabsVsSpacesConvert` args `spaces_to_tabs` | `tabs_to_spaces` for current buffer or range.

 Command args work with completion.